ZION NATIONAL PARK’S BEST HIKES!

 Rating: fairly strenuous day hike.

+Must be accessed from Top Down … Trail up from Weeping Rock is closed due to landslides.
 The hike from the Weeping Rock Trailhead to Observation Point is a Zion classic and the viewpoint at the end of the trail is an iconic image of Zion National Park.
 The Observation Point Trail is a strenuous 8-mile (round trip) hike that could take between 4 to 6 hours and involves a lot of unrelenting uphill on a hard paved trail that was blasted out of the canyon walls.
 Along the way, hikers get a glimpse into the dark and mysterious Echo Canyon with its beautiful slickrock formations and stunning White Cliffs.

 Rating: fairly strenuous day hike.

-Hidden Canyon gives hikers a taste of canyoneering without requiring any climbing or rappelling to complete the hike.
+Hidden Canyon (currently closed because of landslide(s) gives hikers a taste of canyoneering without requiring any climbing or rappelling to complete the hike.
 Starting at the Weeping Rock trailhead, hike up the same trail to Observation Point, but take the side trail to Hidden Canyon instead.
 The somewhat exposed route will lead you to the mouth of Hidden Canyon — a beautifully narrow canyon “hidden” above the main canyon.
 The trail officially ends at the mouth of the canyon, but you can explore quite a ways back.

 EAST RIM TRAIL